Business Analytics

 Admission Requirements

-Current Lindner students may add this certificate to enhance their majors.
-Non-Lindner students already pursuing a baccalaureate degree in any college at the University of Cincinnati can add the certificate to their program as long as they meet the following requirements:
+Lindner College of Business students may apply to add the minor to their major.
+Non-Lindner students already pursuing a baccalaureate degree in any college at the University of Cincinnati can add the minor to their program as long as they meet the following requirements:

 • Have 30 earned semester credit hours